 Yes.
 You should contact an experienced real estate broker and lawyer for assistance.

 Florida construction lien law can be found in FL Statute 713.001-713.37.
 These statutes outline the type of liens that are available, authorization of people handling liens, and how to use construction liens correctly.

 A construction lien is used to protect suppliers and/or laborers of a construction project by ensuring that they are paid for their services.
 By placing a lien against a site or piece of property, professionals can be confident that their investments will be profited.
 The lien informs people that money is owed to the creditor.

 Lienable means that a site or property requires payment.
 It is essentially a term used to explain that debt is owed on a piece of property.

-Liens can be assigned to real estate, business property and personal property, as long as there are multiple experts working on a project that expect to receive pay for their services.
+Liens can be assigned to real estate, business property, and personal property, as long as there are multiple experts working on a project that expect to receive payment for their services.

 The Notice of Commencement and the Notice to Owner/Contractor.

 The Notice of Commencement is extremely important.
 From the date that it is filed, it determines the lien that will be attached to the property.
 This public notice outlines the details and description of the property and the project; a legal account of the property; and the names and contact information of all of the parties involved in the construction project.

 If you are a lienor and money is owed to you, it is crucial that you record your claim of lien as soon as possible after receiving a Notice of Termination.
 This ensures that you receive funds for your services and investment.